lifs-tools/goslin/README.md

 ## Pulling and pushing of a Git subtree
-For pulling and pushing, you have to go first in the root directory of the host repository and execute the following commands:
+For pulling and pushing, you have to change into the root directory of the host repository and execute the following commands:

 ### Pulling
 ~~~~